aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 ### Nested mappings

+???+ note

+    The following examples use a more advanced schema.
+These schemas differ from [initial sample infrastructure we used earlier](#required-resources).

 You can nest `app.resolver()` decorator multiple times when resolving fields with the same return value.

 === "nested_mappings.py"